davidaknowles/tealeaf/README.md

 tealeaf utlized pseudoalignment method Salmon for bulk and preprocessed pseudobulk data.
 For usage of Salmon please refer https://salmon.readthedocs.io/en/latest/salmon.html

-For single-cell data, leafcutterITI utilized alevin-fry pipeline form Salmon.
+For single-cell data, tealeaf utilized alevin-fry pipeline form Salmon.
 The usage of alevin-fry please refer https://alevin-fry.readthedocs.io/en/latest/.
 Specific notices, please use -d, --dump-eqclasses flag when using alevin-fry quant to obtain the eqclass matrix.
 Also, t2t mapping should be used instead of normal t2g mapping. t2t mapping can be easily obtained by replacing the gene col in t2g file with the transcripts.

 In the rest of the tutorial, we assume RNA-seq data aligned to the transcriptome using Salmon or Alevin-fry.